Li Xuemei: Mixed results

 Li participated to the World Indoor Championships on the 60 m event, where she failed to advance to the second round.
-She almost did not compete during the 1999 outdoor season, as she only ran a 100 m in a Hongkongese meeting in July.
+She almost did not compete during the 1999 outdoor season, as she only ran a 100 m in a Hong Kong meeting in July.
 She won the race in 11.46 s, far from her 1997 results.

 2000, Olympic year, saw mixed results from Li.
 She just set a season best of 11.25 s on 100 m, achieved during the Olympics, where she was knocked out in the second round.
 She was part of the Chinese 4 × 100 m team, composed of Zeng Xiujun, junior Qin Wangping and Liu Xiaomei, which qualified for the final, where the team finished last in a poor result because of a last disastrous baton exchange between Qin and Li.

 The 2001 season was better; Li took part to the World Indoor Championships, where she set a new area record on 60 m in the semi-finals, clocking a time of 7.19 s that still stands today.
 She finished seventh of the final in 7.20 s.

 In May, she took the silver medal at the East Asian Games on 100 m eventually won by her teammate Zeng Xiujun.

 In August, Li won the 200 m at the World Student Games in 22.86 s, beating Belgium star Kim Gevaert and Belarus Natalia Safronnikava.
 China's 4 × 100 m team composed of Li, Chen Yueqin, Yan Jiankui and Zeng Xiujun dominated the final to beat Brazil and France which respectively won silver and bronze.

 Three months later, the National Games of China, held in Guangzhou were Li's great season conclusion.
 In the 100 and 200 m events, the first two places replicated the 1997 races: Li won the gold medals in 11.14 s and 22.75 s and Liu Xiaomei silver in 11.22 s and 23.15 s; both recording seasonal bests.
 Chen Yueqin from Hainan took the bronze in the 100 m event and Chen Yuxiang did the same on 200 m.

 Sichuan 4 × 100 m team, anchored by Li, won the final in 43.18 s.